terrapower/armi/doc/developer/reports.rst

     >>>        header=["Component", "Area (cm<sup>2</sup>)", "Fraction"],
     >>>    )

-    This is because there is no worry for Table overwrite if a Table is only accessed in one plugin and not time dependent So, something like Assembly Area Fractions, or other general Design things that you would want to insert from begining of reactor life.
+    This is because there is no worry for Table overwrite if a Table is only accessed in one plugin and not time dependent.
+    So, something like Assembly Area Fractions, or other general Design things that you would want to insert from beginning of reactor life.